mihanizm56/redux-core-modules/README.md

  - call error action (of array of actions)
  - call success action (of array of actions)
  - send data (formatted of not) to the Request-extra-data-handler-module to make some operations with splitted data from response
- - trigger success or error router redirections (this is experimental)
+ - trigger success or error router redirections

 #### Example: